Bruins will scrimmage to stay sharp for Stanley Cup Final

 The Bruins needed seven games to dispatch the Toronto Maple Leafs in the opening round, then had one day off before starting the second round against Columbus.
 They finished off the Blue Jackets in six games, and had two days to rest before Game 1 against the Hurricanes.

-But that series ended Thursday, and the Bruins haven’t even had an opponent to prepare for yet.
-The St. Louis Blues took a 3-2 lead into Game 6 against the San Jose Sharks on Tuesday night.
+But that series ended Thursday, and the Bruins didn’t even find out their opponent for the final until Wednesday night, when the St. Louis Blues eliminated the San Jose Sharks in six games.

-“If St. Louis wins ... we can start a little bit of that prep for special teams,” Cassidy said.
-“If not, we’ll just go through the basics.”

 Cassidy said last week he would reach out to other teams to get pointers on how to handle long layoffs.
 Among them: the New England Patriots, who routinely have a first-round bye, in addition to a two-week break before the Super Bowl.